HoangYell/Simple_Django_Project/README.md

   - Implement Queue to handle it
   - Implement Parallel Processing to decrease process time
 - Accept to consume & return response in XML instead of only JSON
 - Build log system(Sentry, Kibana, Datadog)
-- Elasticsearch is also a nice tech to apply if we need to handle a more complex filter Production deployment:
+- Elasticsearch is also a nice tech to apply if we need to handle a more complex filter
-- Setup `pip install Django-environ`, keep env file on Production only, decouple it
-- Create something about the Multilingual model, make it common, and easy to apply multilingual for all model